it can't wait.

-Years of chronic reflux can lead to Barrett’s esophagus, a precursor to esophageal cancer.1 Over time, a constant backwash of stomach acid causes the lining of the esophagus to change.
-Since there are no obvious symptoms, it’s possible to develop precancerous Barrett’s esophagus or esophageal adenocarcinoma without knowing it.1
+Years of chronic reflux can lead to Barrett’s esophagus, a precursor to esophageal cancer.1 Over time, a constant backwash of stomach acid can cause the lining of the esophagus to change.
+Symptoms may not be obvious, so it's possible to develop Barrett's esophagus or esophageal adenocarcinoma without knowing it.1

 While prevalence of Barrett’s esophagus is low in the general population, it’s higher in GERD patients.1